 Semen may be the trigger altering your vagina’s chemistry.
 Other possible triggers are lowered immune resistance, douching, birth control pills, antibiotics, or cuts, abrasions, or other vaginal irritation (friction from intercourse, fingers or fingernails, or tampons).
 Your partner can also transmit an infection if s/he has one.
 Birth control pills do not offer protection from sexually transmitted infections (STIs).
 When considering not using condoms with a sexual partner, in addition to talking with your partner, it’s a good idea to both get an STI check-up.
 It is possible that you have a semen allergy.
 Symptoms like burning, pain, and swelling typically start 20 to 30 minutes after contact and can vary in severity and duration.
 For more information read Allergic to semen?.

 Friction from intercourse can irritate vaginal tissues, and may make you more susceptible to vaginitis.
 Additionally, a side effect of some hormonal birth control methods is vaginal dryness.
 To combat friction and prevent vaginal irritation, you may want to add water-based lube into the mix during sex.
 You can also try peeing both before and after intercourse — the acidity of the urine tends to kill off and wash away bacteria.
 Also, for both you and your boyfriend, washing your hands and genitals before you have sex may make a difference.
-If you have a true semen allergy, having your partner drink plenty of water before and during sex can reduce the acidity of his semen, which may make it less irritating.

 Since there are a number of possible causes for your pain and burning, it may be wise to seek the opinion of a health care provider.Alice!